norayr/papieren/appendix.md

 =========

 i was interested in compilers already long ago, let's say [this](https://sourceforge.net/projects/nmos6502-oo2c/files/) is my port of oo2c oberon compiler to nmos6502 cpu based platforms, published in 2007.
+[it](https://github.com/norayr/nmos6502-oo2c) is customized to generate 6502 code by using cc65.

+* avr oberon-07
+[this](https://github.com/norayr/oberon-07_avr_oo2c) is a port of oberon-07 compiler for avr which was running under A2 operating system to Linux or Windows host system by using oo2c compiler.

+more serious:

 * o7c, x86 backend, done during 200{7,8} work at ETHZ: